Yaromey/ssh-per-project/README.md

 Remove the remote and add it via another way!

 ## Assumptions
-1. Your email is reprecented by a unicorn! 🦄
-2. Your terminal is running in the `~/.ssh/` folder.
+1. Your terminal is running in the `~/.ssh/` folder.
-3. You generated the ssh files using `ssh-keygen -t rsa -C "🦄@youremailprovider.com"`
+2. You generated the ssh files using `ssh-keygen -t rsa -C "example@youremailprovider.com"`
-4. You type in a filename for your ssh keys.
+3. You type in a filename for your ssh keys.
 I'd recommend to put your username in it.
 (PS: You're already in ~/.ssh so no need to put a path here.)
-5. You had ssh-agent running so it did go without errors.
+4. You had ssh-agent running so it did go without errors.
-6. You pasted your beautifullfilename.pub contents to Github via [GitHub (add SSH key link)](https://github.com/settings/ssh/new)
+5. You pasted your beautifullfilename.pub contents to Github via [GitHub (add SSH key link)](https://github.com/settings/ssh/new)

 ### TLDR;
 1. Create host file, probably you want to create it in `~/.ssh/` folder